V. K. Sreekandan

 Vellalath Kochukrishnan Nair Sreekandan is an Indian politician from Kerala and a member of the Indian National Congress.
 V. K. Sreekandan is the former president of the Palakkad district Congress Committee.
 Sreekandan was also a Member of Parliament of the 17th Lok Sabha of India from Palakkad Lok Sabha constituency.
 Sreekandan was also elected as Member of Parliament of the 18th Lok Sabha of India from the same constituency.
-Sreekandan is appointed the interim president of Thrissur District Congress Committee following the controversies of K Muraleedharan's defeat in Thrissur Loksabha constituency in 2024 Loksabha general election.
+Sreekandan is appointed the interim president of Thrissur District Congress Committee following the controversies of K. Muraleedharan's defeat in Thrissur Lok Sabha constituency in 2024 general election.